cypress-io/cypress/docs/source/guides/cypress-basics/core-concepts.md

 {% note info %}
 1. Visit the page at `/posts/new`
-2. Find the element containing the text "Post Title", click it
+2. Find the element containing the text "Post Title"
-3. Type "My First Post"
+3. Type "My First Post" into it
-4. Find the element containing the text "Post Body", click it
+4. Find the element containing the text "Post Body"
-5. Type "Hello, world!"
+5. Type "Hello, world!" into it
 6. Select the `<button>` tag with a type of `submit`, click it
 7. Grab the browser URL, ensure it is `/posts/my-first-post`
 8. Select the `<h1>` tag, ensure it contains the text "My First Post"